Serbia–Switzerland relations: Political relations

 Today, the political relationship is structured around a series of agreements and cooperation within multilateral organizations.
 Switzerland maintains an embassy in Belgrade, and the two countries collaborate on economic matters, migration, education, research, and cultural exchange.
 Switzerland also supports Serbia's reform plans and European integration path through its 2022–2025 cooperation strategy, implemented by the Swiss Agency for Development and Cooperation (SDC), the State Secretariat for Economic Affairs (SECO), and the State Secretariat for Migration (SEM).

 Both states cooperate in multilateral organizations, including the Organization for Security and Co-operation in Europe (OSCE), where they chaired consecutively in 2014 and 2015, and in the Swiss-led voting constituencies at the World Bank, the International Monetary Fund, and the European Bank for Reconstruction and Development.

 Economic relations

 Trade between two countries amounted to $765 million in 2023; Serbia's merchandise export to Switzerland were about $263 million; Swiss exports were standing at roughly $502 million.

+Swiss companies present in Serbia include Holcim (cement producing plant in Beočin), Nestle (soups and sauces plant in Šimanovci and Stara Pazova), Barry Callebaut (chocolate processing plant in Novi Sad), Coca-Cola HBC (anchor bottling plant in Belgrade), Vaider (glass plant in Paraćin), Sika (chemical sealing products plant in Pećinci).